Altua/docs/policies/data-management-policy.md

 PII must be securely deleted after contract termination according to company policy, contractual commitments, and applicable laws and regulations.

 PII must also be deleted in response to a verified consumer or data subject request when Grunt AS does not have a legitimate business interest or legal obligation to retain the data.

-## Annual data review

-Management must review data retention requirements during the annual review of this policy.

-Data must be disposed of according to this policy.

-## Legal requirements

-Grunt AS may become subject to legal proceedings that require the retention of data associated with legal holds, lawsuits, or other matters identified by legal counsel.

-These records are exempt from the other retention requirements in this policy and must be retained according to requirements identified by the legal department.

-All legal holds and special retention requirements are subject to annual review with legal counsel to confirm continuing need and scope.

-## Policy compliance

-Grunt AS measures and verifies compliance with this policy through methods including business tool reports and internal and external audits.

-## Exceptions

-Requests for an exception to this policy must be submitted to the CEO for approval.

-## Violations and enforcement

-Known violations of this policy must be reported to the CEO.

-Violations may result in immediate withdrawal or suspension of system and network privileges and disciplinary action, up to and including termination of employment.

-## Appendix A: Internal retention and disposal procedure

-Grunt AS's Technology Team is responsible for setting and enforcing data retention and disposal procedures for Grunt-managed accounts and devices.

 ### Customer accounts